scuzzydude/asimov/asimov.md

 Zoey uses the proceeds of the offering to book a big room at a hotel in Santa Monica.
 She funds a specifically targeted social media campaign.
 She targets women who would have been 7-28 in 1997 who are players in cryptocurrency and followers of Kate Winslet or Leonardo Di Caprio on social media.
 Chinese social media is faster than the speed of light, within 8 seconds the conference and hotel are fully booked.

 There's a month wait before the conference; rumors begin to swirl.
 Would the actor show up?
-Competing scoot start to make inquiries, looking for leverage opportunities.
+Competing Scoot start to make inquiries, looking for leverage opportunities.
 What's the actor's role?
 Zoey stays aloof and secretive, only posting that a plan would be revealed shortly.

 At the hotel, on the big night, the haunting thematic whistle plays through the hall, and Zoey walks out on stage looking like a Technicolor Theranos priestess, a tie-die pulldown turtleneck, orange plastic rimmed glasses rejected from Elton John's personal collection as being too gaudy, and a purple Devo hat.
 Whispers spread like wildfire.